Thursday, November 21, 2024

 Take his Monday Suppers, where guests can get down on a $38, four-course dinner with an awesome array of optional upgrades.
 (Like New York strips and damn near perfect wine pairings.)

-Or the beautiful return of Ellie’s for lunch, as the space now opens daily at noon for their Burger Party, where an array of sandwiches and sides—all $15 or under—
+Or the beautiful return of Ellie’s for lunch, as the space now opens at noon for their Burger Party, where an array of sandwiches and sides—all $15 or under—are offered Tuesdays through Fridays from noon to 4PM.
+And yes, that also includes $1.50 oysters.

 ”Let’s have fun—we deserve it,” Chef Jason said.